 Some financial advisors and brokers also make improper use of margin accounts to purchase speculative or volatile stocks, or tread margin accounts as lines of credit.
 Because of the complexities of margin accounts and the regulations that bind them, securities arbitration claims related to margin trading can be challenging for investors without the help of an attorney with extensive experience in cases related to investment malpractice.

-What is Broker Misrepresentation or Omissions
+Broker Misrepresentation or Omissions

 The fundamental principle of both federal and state securities laws is complete disclosure of material risks and conflicts of interests.
 Many investors rely on information and recommendations from their financial advisors or brokers before approving securities transactions.
 The misrepresentation or omission of material information regarding an investment that results in losses may be considered a breach of fiduciary duty, and victims of this form of investment fraud may be able to recover their losses.